 For more info locally, e-mail email@example.com

 Margha program registration for 2022-2023 coming up in October.
 Please e-mail for info or go to Natural Dharma fellowship site.

 Margha program participants in the Bodhicitta practice/study series meet first Saturday of the month.
 Also there is a two week meeting for discussion and support in between monthly meetings.
 During the pandemic all meetings are through Zoom.

 Contact us at JTS108VA@aol.com re: any questions — please put ” Dharma Center Info” in subject line.
-It is good to check back on the website (http://avenue.org) close to the date of the session re: any changes in schedule.

 The training program involves being introduced to various methods of natural awareness meditation, including various types of shamatha meditation on a monthly basis.
-The program offered here in Charlottesville would be one of 8 different program sites in the U.S., mostly concentrated in the Northeast, but also including Philadelphia and Palo Alto, Ca. The introductory mtg. takes place in Dec. and continues to Nov. of next year.
+The program offered here in Charlottesville is one of 8 different program sites in the U.S., mostly concentrated in the Northeast, but also including Philadelphia and Palo Alto, Ca. The introductory mtg. takes place in Dec. and continues to Nov. of the following year.
 There are 2 six day retreats offered each year, one in Jan. and one in July by the primary teachers of this program each year at the NDF’s retreat center, Wonderwell in NH.
 (Most of the NDF programs are centered in the Boston, Mass. area.
 While it is ideal to attend the live retreats in NH, there is also the oppt. for live-streaming the retreat instruction.